Hugo-C/rustJarm/README.md

-# rustJarm
+# rust_jarm

-rustJarm is a library to compute JARM fingerprint.
+rust_jarm is a library to compute JARM fingerprint.
 It is a more or less a direct translation of [the original jarm implementation](https://github.com/salesforce/jarm) from Python to Rust.

 ## Installation